jinghuazhao/INF/tryggve.md

 The version contains modification which allows for CUSTOMVARIABLE to use integer position rather than scientific format as in [software-notes](https://github.com/jinghuazhao/software-notes/blob/master/AA.md).

+## Installation of qctool

+The system has qctool/2.0.1 module installed but nevertheless not functional for lack of lapack shared libraries, lapack-3.8.0/ is available from /data/jinhua as composed to module lapack/3.8.0.

 ## Installation of R/gap

 The version at TRYGGVE and CRAN are not the latest, which contains functions such as cis.vs.trans.classification, and here is the way to go